kmahyyg/kmahyyg.github.io/source/_posts/20180826-Zoe-I-Departed.md

 Part three: My begging

 First of all, I have to inform you that you've already been tagged "blacklist" in my soul mate list after I picked you.
 You are a good friend, but not a good soul mate.
 I confirmed you are still a good friend.
 I'm really sad, but life still goes on.
 So I'm still happy, Cuz unhappy will only cost me all things without any return.
-Secondly, I just hope you could answer me "Yes" towards whether to go the exhibition together.
-Thirdly, I hope there will be no more other reply except the second point listed above.
+Secondly, I hope there will be no more other reply.
 Thanks for your understanding.

 Hope you have a better day.